JohnCoene/waiter/docs/waiter.md

 #> use_waiter(spinners = 1)
 ```

+> [!NOTE]
+> You can specify multiple spinners with vector, e.g.: `c(1,3,7)`.

-This tells you that only spinner kit #1 is required.
+This tells you that only spinner kit number 1 is required.

 ```r
 library(shiny)